Imohh/Imohh/README.md

 * Frontend Developer.

-* I have done multiple projects ranging from the field of Frontend and Backend .

 * I am willing to work on free-lance projects and love to contribute to open source projects :bulb:

-* :magnet: You can checkout my projects from here (https://imohcodes.com)

 * Connect with me on LinkeDin :fireworks: [LinkedIn Profile](https://www.linkedin.com/in/precious-imoh/) :sparkler: